benjaminsainz/ECAC-S/README.md

 ECAC-S is available in this repository in a Python implementation.

 # Data Preparation
-ECAC-S requires one mandatory file to perform clustering.
-A ``.csv`` file named ``iris_X.csv``, for example, must contain the features of a dataset with no header, one column per attribute and one row per object.
+This implementation requires one mandatory file to perform clustering.
+A ``.csv`` file named ``iris_X.csv``, for instance, must contain the features of a dataset with no header, one column per attribute and one row per object.
 A second optional file could contain ground truth labels in case you're running a benchmark and need to compute the Adjusted RAND Index of a solution against a reference mask or partition.
 This second file must be named ``iris_y.csv`` (for this example) and must have one column with the same number of objects as the ``iris_X.csv`` file (no header), placing each object into one group.
 Our algorithm automatically searches for both of this files in the ``\data`` path and computes the Adjusted RAND Index only if it finds ground truth labels in a file as mentioned before.
 We include 40 publicly available datasets complying with our algorithm's required data format.

 # Hyper-parameter Setting
 ``data``: a string with the name of the dataset to be retrieved without the ``_X.csv`` or ``_y.csv`` suffixes.
 ``n_clusters``: integer with the number of required clusters.
-As an alternative, setting this argument as ``'auto'`` will set the number of clusters found in the ground truth file as ``n_clusters`` (this feature only works if there is a ``_y.csv`` ground truth file in the data directory).
+As an alternative, setting this argument as ``'auto'`` will set the number of clusters found in the ground truth file as ``n_clusters`` (this feature only works if there is a ``_y.csv`` ground truth file in the ``\data`` directory).
 ``pop_size`` (default = 200): population size that is carried along the evolutionary process.
 ``max_gens`` (default = 200): maximum generations of the evolutionary process.
 ``runs`` (default = 10): independent runs of the algorithm.